-It is advantageous to check the estimate of the angular momentum of the Universe by the relation of the rotational support \citep{Paddy} (rotation against gravity) $L = \sigma \frac{G_{N}M^{5/2}}{|E|^{1/2}}$, where $\sigma$ is a dimensionless spin parameter, M the mass and E the energy of the physical system $|E| \simeq \frac{G_{N}M^{2}}{R}$.
+It is advantageous to check the estimate of the angular momentum of the Universe by the relation of the rotational support \cite{Paddy} (rotation against gravity) $L = \sigma \frac{G_{N}M^{5/2}}{|E|^{1/2}}$, where $\sigma$ is a dimensionless spin parameter, M the mass and E the energy of the physical system $|E| \simeq \frac{G_{N}M^{2}}{R}$.
 Acknowledging that $R_{U} = H_{0}^{-1}$, $M_{U}=\Omega_{m} \rho_{c} \frac{4 \pi}{3} R_{U}^{3} = \frac{\Omega_{m}}{2} G_{N}^{-1} H_{0}^{-1}$, one easily gets $L_{U} = \sigma (\frac{\Omega_{m}}{2})^{3/2} G_{N}^{-1} H_{0}^{-2}$.
-Rotational support requires that $\sigma = {\cal O}(1)$, while in the EC cosmology $\Omega_{m}=2$ \citep{Palle4}, thus the estimate for $L_{U}$ agrees with a previous one derived in the EC cosmology.
+Rotational support requires that $\sigma = {\cal O}(1)$, while in the EC cosmology $\Omega_{m}=2$ \cite{Palle4}, thus the estimate for $L_{U}$ agrees with a previous one derived in the EC cosmology.

 Now, we acknowledge the fact of the abundant positive-helicity states of neutrinos contributing to the spin density and leading to the positive chirality angular momentum of the Universe.
-It follows then from eq.(1)
+It follows then from eqs.(3)

-Definition and chirality of vorticity are naturally defined as \citep{Som,Ehlers,Kreyszig} (standard right-handed xyz frame is assumed):
+Definition and chirality of vorticity are naturally defined as \cite{Som,Ehlers,Kreyszig} (standard right-handed xyz frame is assumed):

 Hence, if the abundant positive-definite helicity light neutrinos define the torsion's chirality, then the chirality of the vorticity of the Universe is right-handed, i.e. it is positive in the standard right-handed frame.